Greater Western Washington Pipe Trades

 Must provide proof of High School Diploma or GED

 After you have completed the application, you will be required to take a comprehensive exam.
 This test is completed at our training facilities, at no cost to the applicant.
-This test will be scheduled at different times of the month based on facility location.
-Please check with the office when these testing dates are available.
+The test will be scheduled at different times of the month based on facility location.

 Prior to employment, a 9 panel non-DOT drug test will be required.